justadudewhohacks/face-api.js/README.md

 The face detector has been trained on a custom dataset of ~14K images labeled with bounding boxes.
 Furthermore the model has been trained to predict bounding boxes, which entirely cover facial feature points, thus it in general produces better results in combination with subsequent face landmark detection than SSD Mobilenet V1.

 This model is basically an even tinier version of Tiny Yolo V2, replacing the regular convolutions of Yolo with depthwise separable convolutions.
 Yolo is fully convolutional, thus can easily adapt to different input image sizes to trade off accuracy for performance (inference time).

-### MTCNN

-**Note, this model is mostly kept in this repo for experimental reasons.
-In general the other face detectors should perform better, but of course you are free to play around with MTCNN.**

-MTCNN (Multi-task Cascaded Convolutional Neural Networks) represents an alternative face detector to SSD Mobilenet v1 and Tiny Yolo v2, which offers much more room for configuration.
-By tuning the input parameters, MTCNN should be able to detect a wide range of face bounding box sizes.
-MTCNN is a 3 stage cascaded CNN, which simultaneously returns 5 face landmark points along with the bounding boxes and scores for each face.
-Additionally the model size is only 2MB.

-MTCNN has been presented in the paper [Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks](https://kpzhang93.github.io/MTCNN_face_detection_alignment/paper/spl.pdf) by Zhang et al. and the model weights are provided in the official [repo](https://github.com/kpzhang93/MTCNN_face_detection_alignment) of the MTCNN implementation.

 <a name="models-face-landmark-detection"></a>